 Waawiyeyaa is an Anishinaabe term that means "The circle".
 The circle is a symbol of balance and harmony in creation.
 Our band began with Marty and Tom getting together to play music to Marty's poems that became lyrics.
 Joe eventually joined them and the three began performing at various local venues.
 Jud, Jeff, and Leora joined about the same time and brought a new energy to the group.
 Keenan joined us and blew the room away with his saxophone!
 Last to join was Caitlin and her voice added a great range to the vocals!
-We recorded our first albums during the summer of 2018 with seven time Nammy Award winner Keith Secola as our producer and Dan Zini as the studio director.
+We recorded the songs that will be featured on our first album during the summer of 2018 with seven time Nammy Award winner Keith Secola as our producer and Dan Zini as the studio director.

 As we gather to create music, we remember those who have